sanjay51/alphavantage4java/README.md

 # alphavantage4java
-Alphavantage API generic Java wrapper.
+Alpha Vantage API generic Java wrapper.
 Easy to use and extend.

 You should first obtain a key from Alphavantage API - https://www.alphavantage.co/support/#api-key